Avanade/DevOpsHOL/security-testing/README.md

-# Avanade DevOps HOL - Lab 7 - Security Verification Tests in your CD pipeline
+# Avanade DevOps HOL - Security Verification Tests in your CD pipeline

 This lab focuses on adding Security Verification Tests to your existing CD pipeline.